bertronika/copris/README.md

 To determine the codes of replacement characters, have your printer print out its character set.
 You can often trigger an automatic printout by holding certain buttons while powering it on.
-Consult the printer's manual for accurate information.
-Then, count the offset values of wanted characters, helping yourself with the ASCII code table (e.g. the `ascii(7)` man page).
-Alternatively, run the `printchar.sh` test file, included with COPRIS, and pipe it into the printer.
+Consult the printer's manual or the Internet for accurate information.
+Then, count the offset values of wanted characters and write them out along the character you want to be replaced.

+Alternatively, run the `printchar.sh` test file, included with COPRIS, and pipe its output into the printer.
 It'll output printable characters, along with their decimal and hexadecimal codes.

-Example excerpt for Slovene characters for Epson LX-300 (distributed by Repro Ljubljana):
+Again, write out the character pairs, separated by an equals sign.

+You may be able to avoid this print-and-count procedure by checking out if your language is defined in one of the *code pages* (CP), supported by the printer (again, check documentation).
+If it does, you may supply a whole code page as the translation file.
+Some are already provided in the `encodings/` directory, others you'll have to source and convert them for COPRIS manually. **Contributions are always welcome if the encoding is general enough.** But beware, if your code page *is* supported by the printer, it might not be the default one and you'll have to tell the printer which one you want.
+Read on, the chapter about printer feature set files isn't only about formatting text, it also explains the custom commands that are used for setting up the printer.

+Here's an example Slovene excerpt for Epson LX-300.
+I want left-hand letters to be replaced by raw decimal codes on the right (which will, of course, be rendered as left-hand letters on the printer):

 ```ini
 # slovene.ini